 Family Offenses in New York State

 If you’re facing abuse, threats, or harassment from a current or former partner or family member, the law offers protection, and you don’t have to face it alone.
 As an experienced Syracuse family law attorney, I represent individuals in Family Offense proceedings across Central New York, helping clients obtain, or defend against, Orders of Protection with discretion, urgency, and care.
+Contact us today to schedule a confidential consultation to discuss your case.

 What Constitutes a Family Offense in New York?